-Admissions Committees - These committees consist of faculty and administration members from the collaborating programs.

-For admission to the Veterinary Biomedical Science major: two faculty members from LMU-CVM, the Program Director, and one faculty member from the Department of Biology.
+Veterinary Biomedical Science Admissions Committees This committee consists of faculty members from the collaborating programs: a minimum of two faculty members from LMU-CVM, the Program Director, and one faculty member from the Department of Biology.

-Thesis Supervisory Committees
+Veterinary Biomedical Science Thesis Supervisory Committees

-The appointment of all Supervisory Committee members is made by the CVM ADAA upon recommendation of the VBMS Graduate Council and agreement by the graduate student.
+The appointment of all Thesis Supervisory Committee members is made by the CVM Dean upon recommendation of the VBMS Graduate Council and agreement by the Thesis Faculty Advisor and graduate student.